mbentley/docker-omada-controller/README.md

 ## Archived Tags

 These images are still published on Docker Hub but are no longer regularly updated due to the controller software no longer being updated. **Use with extreme caution as these images are likely to contain unpatched security vulnerabilities!**.
-For v3 and v4 image tags, see [README_v3_and_v4.md](README_v3_and_v4.md#archived-tags)
+See [Archived Tags for v3 and v4](README_v3_and_v4.md#archived-tags) for details on the old, unmaintained image tags.

 | Tag(s) | Major.Minor Release | Current Version |
 | :----- | ------------------- | ----------------|